Distribution Matching Variational AutoEncoder: Experiments

 \subsection{Ablation Studies}

-Many factors influence the training of our tokenizer.
-We ablate the most critical hyperparameters, starting from a default configuration: we adopt DINO to provide reference distributions, $\lambda_{\text{DM}}=10$, and use ``Lightning-DiT-L" for both real and fake score network, and timestep is uniformly sampled from $[0,1]$.
-Besides, we do not adopt CFG~\cite{ho2022classifier} for both real and fake diffusion models and the evaluation.
-Each tokenizer is trained for 250K iterations and we use a DiT-L model trained with 300K iterations with batch size of 256.
+We conduct ablation studies to validate the key design choices and hyper-parameters of DMVAE.
+Our default configuration, used as the baseline, employs the DINO reference distribution identified in \cref{sec:ref_dist_analysis}, with $\lambda_{\text{DM}}=10$ and a ``Lightning-DiT-L" score network.
+We train each tokenizer for 250K iterations and the diffusion model for 300K iterations.
 We vary each factor independently, with results reported in~\cref{tab:hyperparam_ablation}.

-\begin{itemize} \item \textbf{DM Weight ($\lambda_{\text{DM}}$):} A weight of 10 provides the best balance.
+\begin{itemize}[leftmargin=*,nosep] \item \textbf{DM Weight ($\lambda_{\text{DM}}$):} A weight of 10 provides the best balance.
 A lower weight (e.g., 1) results in poor generative quality due to weak regularization.
 Conversely, a higher weight (e.g., 100) strengthens the generative prior but degrades reconstruction performance by enforcing an overly strict constraint.

 \item \textbf{Score Network Size:} We observe that a larger score network, which can more accurately model the reference and latent distribution, leads to improved distribution matching and better final generative quality.